best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 * All written content should follow the advice in the [‘Making written content accessible’ section](https://gss.civilservice.gov.uk/policy-store/making-analytical-publications-accessible/#section-4) of our ‘Making analytical publications accessible’ guidance.
 * No visual devices such as colour, shading or patterns should be used to divide up data regions ([success criterion 1.4.1 Use of colour](https://www.w3.org/TR/WCAG21/#use-of-color) [success criterion 1.3.3 sensory characteristics](https://www.w3.org/TR/WCAG21/#sensory-characteristics).
-* No text is set in a vertical or diagonal direction ([guideline 1. perceivable](https://www.w3.org/TR/WCAG21/#perceivable) and [guideline 4. distinguishable](https://www.w3.org/TR/WCAG21/#distinguishable)).
+* No text is set in a vertical or diagonal direction - this is not mentioned specifically in WCAG but we consider it necessary to pass ([guideline 1. perceivable](https://www.w3.org/TR/WCAG21/#perceivable) and [guideline 4. distinguishable](https://www.w3.org/TR/WCAG21/#distinguishable)).
-* No text has spaces between letters in a word for visual effect ([guideline 1. perceivable](https://www.w3.org/TR/WCAG21/#perceivable)) - screen readers will read letters instead of words if text is presented in this way.
+* No text has spaces between letters in a word for visual effect as this can be difficult to read and screen readers will read the letters out one by one - this is not mentioned specifically in WCAG but we consider it necessary to pass ([guideline 1. perceivable](https://www.w3.org/TR/WCAG21/#perceivable)
 * Colour is never used as the only way to communicate a message ([success criterion 1.4.1 Use of colour](https://www.w3.org/TR/WCAG21/#use-of-color)).
 * The minimum font size used is size 12 - in general this will help you meet [success criterion 1.4.4 resize text](https://www.w3.org/TR/WCAG21/#resize-text).